gjenkn/AERI/README.md

 Try my site here!
 https://gjenkn-aeri.netlify.app/

+*note - some Youtube videos can't be embeded on an external site like mine.
+If you're having trouble finding a working video, try this as an example - https://www.youtube.com/watch?v=mcDLVzATOnY

 How to use:

 ✔️ Enter a Youtube link for a dance you want to learn